Budibase/website/content/blog/updates/2024/global-bindings/index.md

 The `Table block` here provides a binding containing a list of expenses - `Expenses table block.Rows`.This was previously only accessible locally to the block, but now, in the global context, it can be accessed directly within the neighboring `Details side panel` to calculate the sum of the expenses. **Both components are still completely independent and can be moved freely around the screen without the binding breaking.**

 Our aim is to streamline the creation of world-class applications, making the process both rapid and intuitive.
-We’re excited to see the creative and effective ways our community will leverage Global Bindings to turn data into meaningful action.
+We’re excited to see the creative and effective ways our community will leverage Global Bindings to turn data into action.

 **To try Global Bindings for yourself, please update to the latest version of Budibase.**